 - 3-4 cinnamon sticks – optional

-- ~10oz-15 oz of dry apple soda, chilled – can also use sparkling water or sparkling apple juice
+- 10-15 ounces dry apple soda chilled – can also use sparkling water or sparkling apple juice

 - Fruit slices